A 3D GAN for Improved Large-pose Facial Recognition: Results

 \subsubsection{Training datasets}

 Our baseline FR experiments are trained on either CASIA Webface \cite{DBLP:journals/corr/YiLLL14a}, MS1M-V3 \cite{DBLP:journals/corr/abs-1905-00641} or our in-house dataset of 3.5 million images scraped from the internet, labelled as ``NetScrape'' in Figure \ref{fig:Pose_dists} and Tables \ref{tab:Dataset_comparison} and \ref{tab:Accuracies}.
 These datasets were then augmented using the 3D GAN trained on either CelebA \cite{DBLP:conf/iccv/LiuLWT15} or Flickr-Faces-HQ (FFHQ) \cite{DBLP:conf/cvpr/KarrasLA19}.
-(Since CelebA is a dataset of potential benefit to FR, it was included in additional baseline experiments to provide a cleaner comparison where the dataset was used to train the 3D GAN.)
+Since CelebA is a dataset of potential benefit to FR, it was included in additional baseline experiments to provide a cleaner comparison where the dataset was used to train the 3D GAN.
 Details of these datasets are presented in Table \ref{tab:Dataset_comparison}.
-We also show the distributions of detected yaw and pitch angles in Figure \ref{fig:Pose_dists}.
+In Figure \ref{fig:Pose_dists} we show the relative distributions of yaw and pitch angles estimated using an in-house pose-estimation network.
 CelebA was found to have the narrowest ranges of both yaw and pitch.
 Despite this, in conjunction with the 3D GAN, we were able to use the dataset to improve large-pose facial recognition.
 CASIA Webface displays a noticeably wider distribution of yaw angles than the other datasets.
 Again, despite this prior advantage, we were able to improve FR results above the CASIA baselines.